pschanely/CrossHair/doc/source/kinds_of_contracts.rst

 Kinds of Contracts
 ******************

-Crosshair currently recognizes the following kinds of contracts:
+CrossHair currently recognizes the following kinds of contracts:

 +----------------------------------------------+--------------------------------------------------------------------------+
 | :ref:`asserts <analysis_kind_asserts>`       | The lowest-friction way to get started with CrossHair.                   |